Frequently Asked Questions

 Why haven't you replied to my message or email?

-Order enquiries/issues and short questions from polite people will always get a prompt answer, but do remember it's just me here so I may be asleep, having a day off or unwell.
-If it's been more than a couple of days, feel free to email me a reminder.
+Emails with order enquiries/issues and short questions from polite people will always get a prompt answer, but do remember it's just me here so I may be asleep, having a day off or unwell.
+If it's been more than a couple of days, feel free to email me a reminder or nudge me on Instagram or Twitter.
+Direct messages or comments on social media are easily lost and forgotten and I don't check them very often.
+Please send an email instead (as that will likely be my answer anyway!)

 I need to phone you!
 What's your number?